 One of the biggest concerns many organizations have when they store files and document in SharePoint is the security and integrity of their content.
 I have no doubt Microsoft goes above and beyond to keep files secure and encrypted in SharePoint.
 However, at the end of the day, SharePoint is used by humans.
 And humans are prone to errors.
-So what can you do as the the site owner or SharePoint administrator to help make the content secure and prevent any wrong-doing or accidental loss if important information?
+So what can you do as the site owner or SharePoint administrator to help make the content secure and prevent any wrongdoing or accidental loss of important information?

 Maybe you want to build a secure library for company executives.
 Or a policies library for the whole organization, or some confidential library used by HR personnel.
 Are there additional steps and checks you can do (as a site owner) to make the content even more secure?
 The answer is yes, there are few things you can do to make your document library with very important documents even more secure and turn it into a somewhat of a secure vault.
 Let me list those steps with you.

 Step 1: Implement the 10 steps to secure a site

 The first step to a secure library is the secure site.
 I have published a very comprehensive guide on how to secure a SharePoint site.
 I suggest that you first review that post and implement all the 10 steps on a site where the super secure document library will reside on.

 Step 2: Only add people who need access

 I know this might be pretty obvious, but you won’t believe how many times when I access client sites, it looks more like a flea market in terms of security.
 Only add users/groups who need to have access.
 Also watch out for those Domain groups like “Everyone” and “Everyone except external users“.
 Many times they are used for convenience to add everyone at once, but might also inadvertently grant access to those who don’t need it.
 Also, if you are using Active Directory (AD) Groups in SharePoint, make sure those AD Groups only contain those who require access.